Apple Cider Celebration: Family, Fruit, and Fall Rituals in Edmonton

 Long before cider came in bottles, communities gathered each winter to sing to their apple trees, pour cider on their roots, and hang toast in their branches.

-This ritual, known as wassailing, dates back to the 16th century in England.
 It was part celebration, part orchard blessing—a way of waking the trees from winter and wishing for an abundant harvest.

 At OFRE’s Apple Cider Celebration, we bring this tradition forward in a way that’s playful, participatory, and meaningful.